law-construction (contractors) | insurance coverage | duty to defend construction defect suits

 THE DANESHJOU COMPANY, INC. v.
 JOE GOERGEN; from Travis County; 3rd district

-03-04-00730-CV, ___ SW3d ___, 08-08-08)(construction law dispute)
+(03-04-00730-CV, ___ SW3d ___, 08-08-08)(construction law dispute)

 This appeal involves claims by a general contractor against its subcontractors.
-The Daneshjou Company, Inc.
+The Daneshjou Company,

-Company, Inc., Loma Excavation, Inc., G. P. Equipment Company, and W. Lee Brown & Sons, Inc. DCI and Bullock
+Loredo Truss Company, Inc., Loma Excavation, Inc., G. P. Equipment Company, and W. Lee Brown &

-(together with John Bullock) filed suits against each other, and DCI filed third-party claims against its
+Sons, Inc. DCI and Bullock (together with John Bullock) filed suits against each other, and DCI filed

-subcontractors to recover direct damages and for contribution and indemnity in the event it had to pay damages
+third-party claims against its subcontractors to recover direct damages and for contribution and indemnity

-to the Bullocks.
-The appellee subcontractors filed motions for summary judgment and/or to dismiss.
-The trial court
+in the event it had to pay damages to the Bullocks.
+The appellee subcontractors filed motions for summary

-granted the motions in part or in whole, eventually disposing of all claims between DCI and these subcontractors.
+judgment and/or to dismiss.
+The trial court granted the motions in part or in whole, eventually disposing of

-The trial court then severed the claims involving these subcontractors from the other claims in the case, and
+all claims between DCI and these subcontractors.
+The trial court then severed the claims involving these

-proceeded to trial on the remaining claims ("the Bullock trial").
-DCI appeals the decisions in the cases involving
+Bullock trial").
+DCI appeals the decisions in the cases involving these subcontractors.

-DCI argues (1) that genuine issues of material fact exist, precluding summary judgment; (2) that severing the
+DCI argues (1) that genuine issues of material fact exist, precluding summary judgment; (2) that severing

-the subcontractors after the Bullock trial.
+indemnity against the subcontractors after the Bullock trial.

 We find no reversible error in the trial court rulings challenged by DCI on appeal.